Collective contributions to polarization in political voting

-We study roll-call voting from two-year sessions of the Senate.
-The Senate is one of two houses in Congress, which is the legislature of the federal government.
+We study roll-call voting from two-year sessions of the US Senate.
+The Senate is one of two houses in Congress, which is the federal legislature.
 Congress is responsible for creating, debating, and passing laws that govern the nation.
-The Senate is composed of $N=100$ members (with small, transient fluctuations below this number), with two senators representing each state.
-Members of Congress undergo an election on a biannual basis, but senators are elected to serve terms of six years and only a third of the body is up for election in any given session.
-The modern era of legislative voting --- where reforms (e.g.~Legislative Reorganization Act of 1970) dramatically increased the number of recorded votes --- consists of the last five decades (1971-2022), and for this period we draw data from the Voteview project \cite{lewisVoteviewData2023}.
-Of all votes conducted in the U.S. Senate, roll-call votes are the only category in which each senator's vote is recorded individually.
-Formally, each roll-call vote is representable by a vector $\vec{s} \in \{-1, 1\}^N$, listing for each voter $i$, the vote for approval $s_i = 1$ (`Yea'), for rejection $s_i = -1$ (`Nay'), and a missing entry for absence and abstention.
-The outcome, passage or rejection, is generally determined by a simple majority of present voters (the quorum) except for particular votes that require 2/3 majority of the quorum.
+The Senate is composed of $N=100$ members (with small, transient fluctuations below this number in the time period that we consider), with two senators representing each state.
+A rotating third of senators undergo an election on a biennial basis, and senators are elected to serve terms of six years.
+The modern era of legislative voting --- where reforms (e.g.~Legislative Reorganization Act of 1970) dramatically increased the number of recorded votes --- consists of the last five decades (1971-2025), and for this period we draw data from the Voteview project \cite{lewisVoteviewCongressional2025}.
+Of all votes conducted in the U.S. Senate, roll-call votes are the only category in which each senator's vote is recorded.
+Formally, each roll-call vote is representable by a vector $\vec{s} \in \{-1, 1\}^N$, listing for each voter i, the vote for approval $s_{\rm i} = 1$ (`Yea'), for rejection $s_{\rm i} = -1$ (`Nay'), and a missing entry for absence and abstention.
+The outcome, passage or rejection, is generally determined by a simple majority of present voters (the quorum) except for particular votes that require a 2/3 or 3/5 majority.
 We treat absent votes as missing data, in which one might presume a vote could have been measured had the Senator been queried in accordance with the rest of their voting record.
 In total, each session comprises of approximately $R\sim10^3$ roll-call votes, of which each Senator will on average vote in ${ \sim}950$ (more details in Materials \& Methods).
 Thus, the data is sparse relative to the number of possible voting outcomes, $2^N$, posing a challenge for learning highly parameterized models because number of observed data points limits the complexity of models that can be inferred.